spherex-xyz/spherex-helper-scripts/README.md

 const CONTRACTS_DATA_PATH = "";
 const LOCAL_FORK = true;
 ```
 The contracts_data file should be provided by the spherex team.
+**This script should be run by the spherex admin of the protected contracts (assuming it is the same for all the contracts)**

 ## deployAndConfigureEngine.js